The article”Dangers of the Keto Diet Debunked” was originally published at HVMN.

 Ketoacidosis

 This is a condition typically seen in type-1 diabetics, where ketones and blood sugar levels are both dangerously high (ketone levels at 20+ mM).
 The key factor in the development of ketoacidosis is a lack of insulin.
 The cells cannot shuttle in glucose from the bloodstream for energy use and the body has no signal to stop releasing fats (which are converted into ketones).
-Those who have even a small amount of insulin secretion or signalling do not often reach this metabolic state.
+Those who have even a small amount of insulin secretion or signaling do not often reach this metabolic state.

 When ketone levels get too high, the blood becomes too acidic, which could potentially become life-threatening.
 Other medical problems linked to ketoacidosis include alcoholism, overactive thyroid, and infections such as pneumonia or drug abuse.